warne2tj/IdleHeroesPVPSimulator/README.md

     + So additional damage does not trigger if hero dies from first part?
   * Carrie
     + Dodge, is it all or nothing?
 Do basics or actives that do multiple attacks dodge all or is each attack evaulated separately?
 Ex: Garuda.
+    + Her percent attack per energy is true damage?
+    + Is this reduced by all damage reduce?
   * Tara
     + What does seal of light actually seal?
     + On death effects seem to still work